Reytuag/Craftax/MAINTENANCE.md

 ## How are issues being solved?

 We use GitHub issues to track public bugs.
 Feel free to open an issue with steps to reproduce the bug.

-This document was adapted from the [MiniHack maintenance document](https://github.com/facebookresearch/minihack/blob/main/MAINTENANCE.md).